baku89/glisp/src/components/use/use-scheme/scheme-description.md

 # Dynamic to app-background

-guide = one of COLORS whose hue is the most opposite to app-background (default: 240) highlight = one of COLORS whose hue is the most nearest to app-background
+guide = one of COLORS whose hue is the most opposite to app-background (default: 240) accent = one of COLORS whose hue is the most nearest to app-background